Ninjago: March of the Oni: Animation

 March of the Oni was the last season to be animated in Denmark by Wil Film ApS.
 With the production of the eleventh season titled Secrets of the Forbidden Spinjitzu, the show took a new format and was animated in Canada by WildBrain Studios.
 The Lego Group announced the changes in May 2019 with the trailer for the eleventh season by stating, "Ninjago: 'March of the Oni marks the conclusion to an epic storyline which started in 2018.
-After a little vacation-time, it’s time for the ninja to get ready for a brand-new adventure!
+After a little vacation-time, it's time for the ninja to get ready for a brand-new adventure!
 The upcoming TV season will have 30 episodes of 11 minutes each, making it the ninjas' biggest adventure yet.
 The season picks up shortly after March of the Oni and remains true to the story canon and the characters."

 Writing

-In December 2018, the original writers of the series Dan and Kevin Hageman announced that they would be leaving the series.
+In December 2018, the original writers of the series The Hageman Brothers announced that they would be leaving the series.
 With the production of March of the Oni, Bragi Schut took over as writer for the show.
 The Hageman Brothers commented on their departure from the show on Twitter by stating, "Though it saddens us to tell our Ninjago fans we've written our last episode, we are encouraged to know it won't be the last Ninjago adventure.
 We've known for a while that after 8 great years, S9 would be our final curtain call...While we helped the story development for the lead up to the 100th Episode, it's truly the work and genius of our friend @bragischutjr.
 We feel lucky to be able to help pick our predecessor and we know Ninjago is safe in his capable hands."

 Release

-March of the Oni was released on 19 April 2019 on Cartoon Network comprising all four episodes.
+March of the Oni was released on April 19, 2019 on Cartoon Network comprising all four episodes.